alpine9000/amiga_examples/README.md

 Build all examples by running ``make`` at the top level directory.

-Each example will have an ADF file in it's ``bin`` directory.
-These files can be loaded directly as DF0: on [FS-UAE](http://fs-uae.net/) or [Scripted Amiga Emulator](http://scriptedamigaemulator.net/) using the AROS ROM.

 Individual examples can be built by entering the directory and running make:

   ```